Efficient Verification of Optimized Code: Correct High-speed X25519: Improved X25519 for AVR

 \subsection{Interrupt Safety}

 The $256$-bit multiplication and squaring routines use function calls to the $128$-bit versions to compute their results, which expect their arguments to be in memory.
-One of these calls multiplies an intermediate result---$(A_l-A_h)^2$ in the case of the squaring routine---and so has to write this back to memory using the stack.
+One of these calls multiplies an intermediate result and so has to write this back to memory using the stack.

-However, the routines do this by simply writing the data below the stack pointer (after making room for the remaining \texttt{PUSH} instructions).
+However, the original code did this by writing the data below the stack pointer.
 This means that if the microcontroller is interrupted importunely (e.g. due to a timer or I/O event), and an associated interrupt service routine needs this stack space for local variables, this data is clobbered.
-The problem can be demonstrated by forcing an interrupt via the introduction of a \texttt{SLEEP} statement---which should be semantically neutral.
+The problem can be demonstrated by forcing an interrupt.

-This problem was discovered during the modeling phase of verification, as our initial AVR model needed an extension to support direct access to the stack pointer.
+This problem was discovered during the modeling phase of verification, as our initial AVR model needed an extension to support direct access to the stack pointer, forcing us to consider the conditions under which this is allowed.
 We replaced the faulty code with code that moves the stack pointer using an idiomatic sequence\cite{avrlibc}, which we added to our model.
 Due to our formal proof, we were also able to see that in the $256\times 256$-bit multiplication some of the memory reserved for the final output was available for use as a temporary, reducing the amount of total stack space required by 32 bytes.